grpc/proposal/L68-core-callback-api.md

 * `int inlineable`: specifies whether this functor can be run inline in the same thread as the one that detected it rather than sending it to an executor thread.
-This must be used very carefully and only for trivial internally-generated callbacks that do not use locks.
+This must be used very carefully and only for known-safe callbacks that do not use locks.
 Incorrect use can lead to deadlock, so this flag must always be set to `0` (false) unless the library is certain that the callback always meets the requirements.
+In practice, it should only be used for code that belongs to a library that wraps core (e.g., the `DefaultReactor` in the C++ callback API implementation) and not for end-user application callbacks.

 ## Rationale